Tel: 01642 242174 | Head Teacher: Mrs H Adams

 If you have forgotten your passwords, please see a member of the Y6 team and they will share them with you.
 These informative games can be played at home.
 Why not create a hive game on Edshed and compete against your friends?
 Again, if you’re unsure how to do this, ask a member of staff and they will talk you through the process.

-Spellings, which are linked to Edshed, are given out every Monday which will give you the week to practise.
-Our Year 6 spelling test will be every Friday morning, before Praise Assembly.
+Spellings, which are linked to Edshed, are given out every week which the children will need to practise before their weekly test.

 The Year ahead…

 Travel back in time to No Man’s Land and find out about the atrocities of war.
-Find out what the characters in Private Peaceful had to endure and get those tissues ready as you’ll need them.
+Find out what the characters in Private Peaceful had to endure.
+Using this text, you will write a letter from the trenches as one of the characters.

 Some pupils will be able to make poppies using recycled bottles which will be taken for the Remembrance Sunday Ceremony at Albert Park.
 The poems, written in English, will be attached to them for the people of Middlesbrough to enjoy.

-This is always a hectic half term as pupils will have the opportunity to be involved with performing in a Christmas Show as well as have a little holiday to Carlton.
+This is always a hectic half term as pupils will have the opportunity to be involved in a residential trip to Carlton.
 This action-packed residential is the perfect treat for pupils and staff.
-Try a bit of archery, jump from the Leap of Faith, play hide and seek in the dark and enjoy movie night with nibbles.
+Try a bit of archery, jump from the Leap of Faith, play hide and seek in the dark and enjoy movie night with friends.
 Non-stop fun, mud and memories always happen at one of Pallister’s favourite places.

-More details about this holiday will be emailed to you closer to the time.
+More details about this will be emailed to you closer to the time.

 PE is every Friday afternoon although depending on the weather, we could have extra sessions throughout the week.